MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 For an example see [Example 2.5.2: Module interactions via Python scripting](/tutorials/basicmechanisms/macromodules/scriptingexample2/).

 ## Summary
-* Macro Module: a custom block in MeVisLab used to group a network of modules or custom Python code into a single reusable unit.
+* Macro modules allow you to add your own functionality to MeVisLab.
+You can add inputs and outputs and connect existing modules to your new macro module.

 * Benefits:
 	* Organized structure.